About

 Social Europe in the Archives – the road to Maastricht

-Presented by Dieter Schlenker, Director of the Historical Archives of the European Union
+Presented by Dieter Schlenker, Director of the Historical Archives of the European Union; Marc Benedict Steiert, Research Associate at the European University Institute; and Jacopo Cellini, Research Fellow, Historical Archives of the European Union.

 Panel: Redesigning the social partners’ role and Social Europe for the future